ndressler/ndressler/README.md

 <h1 align="center"> Hi there 👋 </h1>

 <p align="center"> Welcome to my GitHub profile, I'm Nicole and I'm a <strong>🌱 Data Scientist </strong></p>

-<p align="center"> I'm currently pursuing a ✨<strong>M.Sc. in Computer Science and Data Science</strong>✨, you can check out my thesis project on Ensemble Anomaly Detection for Financial Fraud and XAI <a href="https://github.com/ndressler/Financial_Fraud_Detection" target="_blank"> here </a>.
-I'm excited to apply my knowledge and skills to an opportunity that will allow me to gain experience in the field of data science.
+<p align="center"> I recently graduated with distinction, holding a ✨<strong>M.Sc. in Computer Science and Data Science</strong>✨.
+You can check out my thesis project on Ensemble Anomaly Detection for Financial Fraud and XAI <a href="https://github.com/ndressler/Financial_Fraud_Detection" target="_blank"> here </a>.
+I'm eager to apply my knowledge and skills to opportunities that will allow me to gain experience in the field of data science.</p>

 Some of my key skills include:

 - Proficient in Python and SQL